lanaash/Mikrotik/README.md

 ## API PoCs in python & bash

-Simple PoCs for exploring RouterOS functionality via the Rest API
+Simple PoCs for exploring RouterOS config via the Rest API